telerik/winforms-docs/rangeselector/getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started | UI for WinForms Documentation
+page_title: Getting Started | RadRangeSelector
-description: Getting Started
+description: This tutorial demonstrates how to use RadRangeSelector to get a fine grain view of the data represented in RadChartView.
-slug: winforms/rangeselector-/getting-started
+slug: winforms/rangeselector/getting-started
 tags: getting,started
 published: True
 position: 3